 We are required to state the cost of paying retirement pensions when we become committed to the costs, not when we actually pay them.
-An Actuary is used to estimate the figure for Monmouthshire and 2019/20 shows a net liability of £230,526,000 (£268,213,000 in 2018/19).
+An Actuary is used to estimate the figure for Monmouthshire and 2020/21 shows a net liability of £306,876,000 (£230,526,000 in 2019/20).

-This figure will vary each year depending on the Actuary's assumptions, and over the year to 31 March 2020 there is a decrease in the combined net liability of the Greater Gwent pension funds.
-This has resulted from a fall in the value of scheme liabilities of £67m offset by a reduction in the value of scheme assets.
-The reduction in liabilities is due to changes in financial assumptions and there have been reductions for both the projected rate increases for salaries & pensions going forward and also life expectancies.
+There is a increase in the combined net liability of the Greater Gwent pension funds of £76,350,000 from 1 April 2020 to 31 March 2021.
+This has resulted from a increase in the value of scheme liabilities of £177m offset by a increase in the value of scheme assets.
+The increase in liabilities is due to changes in financial assumptions (e.g. increased inflation, decreased discount rate, increased longevity/age presumptions).